Freenove/Freenove_Media_Kit_for_ESP32-S3/docs/source/fnk0102/codes/Main/6_Play_MP3_Test.rst

 To adjust the volume, you can modify the parameter in the code, as shown below.

-:red:`The range of the volume is between 0 to 21.`
+:combo:`red font-bolder:The range of the volume is between 0 to 21.`

 .. image:: ../_static/imgs/Main/6_Play_MP3_Test/Chapter06_05.png
     :align: center